WalletHub, Financial Company

 - Keeping it open becomes a hassle, for one reason or another.

-By the way, in case you’re wondering, it is possible to close a credit card that has a balance.
-But you’ll still be responsible for paying and will continue to accrue interest until the balance is fully paid off, even after the account is closed.
+It is also worth noting that it is possible to close a credit card that has a balance.
+However, you’ll still be responsible for paying it off and will continue to accrue interest until the balance is fully paid off, even after the account is closed.
 You just won’t be able to make any new purchases.

-If you’d like to monitor how your credit changes after you’ve closed an account, you can track your credit report and score for free on WalletHub, the only site where reports and scores update daily.
+If you’d like to monitor how your credit changes after you’ve closed an account, you can track your credit report and score for free on WalletHub.

 @jose_palace1